zhanxw/rvtests/README.md

 Here the `--covar` specify a covariate file, and `--covar-name` specify which covariates can used in the analysis.
 Covariate file format can be found [here](#Covariate file). `--inverseNormal --useResidualAsPhenotype` specifies trait transformation method.
 That means first fit a regression model of the phenotype on covariates (intercept automatically added), then the residuals are inverse normalized.
 Trait transformation details can be found [here](#Trait transformation).

-We support both unrelated individuals and related indivudlas (e.g. family data).
+We support both unrelated individuals and related individuals (e.g. family data).
 You need to append `--kinship input.kinship` to the command line:

     rvtests --inVcf input.vcf --pheno phenotype.ped --meta score,cov --out output --kinship input.kinship